AP® English Literature and Composition

-Unlike Vegas where the odds are stacked against you and the house always wins, the AP English Literature exam is about preparation and strength of will…and the ability to work through a hand cramp.
-In 2011, almost 60 percent of the 367,962 students who took the test scored a 3 or better.
+The AP English Literature exam is about preparation, strength of will, and the ability to work through a hand cramp.
+On the 2015 exam, 56 percent of the 401,076 students who took the test scored a three or better.

 When do I get my scores?

-Slow down, speed racer, you haven't even taken the test yet.
-These people have more than one million essays to grade, so scores won't be available until the summer.
-Starting from 2013, the College Board will no longer mail you your score.
-Go here to set up an account; as soon as scores are available, usually in July, you will be able to access them.
+Slow down, speed racer.
+You haven't even taken the test yet.
+These people have more than one million essays to grade, so scores won't be available online until summer.
+Set up an account to access your scores online and get ready to click refresh about 9,000 times.

 Will I be penalized for wrong answers on the multiple-choice section?